-- Chapter 13 Plan Payments in Georgia
+Chapter 7 vs Chapter 13 in Georgia

-Chapter 7 bankruptcy is often referred to as “liquidation” bankruptcy because it liquidates non-exempt assets to meet debt obligation.
-The remaining debt balance is discharged, or forgiven.
+Chapter 7 bankruptcy is often referred to as “liquidation” bankruptcy because it liquidates non-exempt assets to meet debt obligations.
+The remaining debt balance is discharged or forgiven.
 However, not everyone is eligible for a Chapter 7 bankruptcy.
 Chapter 7 filers must meet income requirements.
 A Chapter 7 trustee also analyzes the debtor’s (person filing for bankruptcy) property for potential sale at a bankruptcy auction.
 Sale proceeds go towards settling the debtor’s unsecured creditors.
 In assessing whether a chapter 7 bankruptcy in Georgia is right for you, check out the bankruptcy means test Georgia first.

-Another option is Chapter 13 bankruptcy.
-A Chapter 13 bankruptcy restructures your debts into a bankruptcy repayment plan.
+Chapter 13 bankruptcy restructures your debts into a bankruptcy repayment plan.
 The IRS describes a Chapter 13 bankruptcy as a voluntary reorganization of debt for individuals.
 Instead of paying unsecured creditors (i.e. credit card debt, medical bills, and personal loans) the full balance owed on the account, you pay a small percentage of the debt.
 Once you complete your Chapter 13 plan, these debts are discharged or forgiven.

 Calculating Chapter 13 Plan Payment in Georgia